single-spa/single-spa.js.org/docs/starting-from-scratch.md

 </body>
 ```

-### b) include scripts and stylesheets
+### b) Include scripts and stylesheets

 For styling, we will be using the [Materialize-css](https://materializecss.com/) framework.
 To use Materialize we need to include styles and scripts in the root `index.html` file.
 This will allow all of our separate applications to access the Materialize library.

-Additionally, to get single-spa connected, we will need to include a script tag connecting the html file to the [single-spa.config.js file](single-spa-config.md#indexhtml-file) (we will be building this in the next step).
+Additionally, to get single-spa connected, we will need to include a script tag connecting `index.html` to the [single-spa.config.js](single-spa-config.md#indexhtml-file) file (we will be building this in the next step).
 Since we are using webpack, we use the `/dist/` folder as our entry to the single-spa config.

 ```html
 <!-- index.html -->